 Risk factors for chemo brain

-Not all women experience chemo brain, however predicting which women would be most susceptible is not possible.
-There is some evidence that old age, low cognitive reserve and depression each are associated with increased magnitude of the cognitive deficits associated with chemotherapy.
+Not all women experience chemo brain, however predicting which women are most susceptible is difficult.
+There is some evidence that pre-existing systemic inflammation, old age, low cognitive reserve and depression each are associated with increased magnitude of the cognitive deficits associated with chemotherapy.
 Cognitive reserve refers to the difference between the cognitive performance predicted by an individual's level of brain pathology or injury and that individual's actual performance.
 In other words, those whose measured cognitive performance is better than predicted have high reserve, whereas those who perform worse than predicted have low reserve.
 This information does not appear to be particularly useful for determining who would be most susceptible to chemo brain.

 Preserving brain health in old age